carlesgutierrez/videoplayer-nodejs-p5js-gpio/README.md

 ###Install  SW

- sudo apt install openssh-server sudo systemctl start ssh sudo systemctl status ssh ip addr show
+ - sudo apt install openssh-server
+ - sudo systemctl start ssh
+ - sudo systemctl status ssh
+ - ip addr show

- ( now your are able to connect via ssh / putty ... with this local ip)
+ Note: Now your are able to connect via ssh / putty / winSCP ... using this local ip from another computer in the same local network.

+ Use winSCP to move 2 videos ( movie1.webm and movie2.webm ) into the public/assets/ folder